gitzonetools/knowledgebase/docs/devtools/docker.md

     curl -sSL https://get.docker.com/ | sh

-If it prompts that you haven't yet installed wget, do so first and run the command above it again
+If it prompts that you haven't yet installed curl, do so first and run the command above it again.
+If it complains about SSL try installing the ca-certificates package.

 ### Installing Docker-Compose